Куда я попал?

 PipeMon

-PipeMon has stored its encrypted payload in the Registry.(Citation: ESET PipeMon May 2020)
+PipeMon has modified the Registry to store its encrypted payload.(Citation: ESET PipeMon May 2020)

 Ember Bear